 Regardless of the situation, there may come a time where your broken relationship may lead you to feel like you need to disinherit a child or grandchild due to their actions.
 Removing them from your estate plan is not an easy decision and normally does not come lightly.
 When the time arrives to put the change into effect, be sure you are properly guided and all the detail work is completed.

 Completely disinheriting a child or grandchild should be reserved for specific circumstances.
-If those circumstances exist in your family, it’s critical that you make the effort to be clear about your wishes in order to not leave your loved ones with a lawsuit (almost guaranteed) or other conflicts after you are gone.
+Before taking this action, it is essential that you seek the guidance of an experienced estate planning attorney in your state.
+You must make the effort to be clear about your wishes in order to not leave your loved ones with a lawsuit (which is almost a certainty anyway) or other conflicts after you are gone.
 If you are considering disinheriting a child or grandchild, you should read and take heed.